Disability Studies @CDSLeeds this week…

 Schiek, D. and Lawson, A. (2011) European Union Non-Discrimination Law and Intersectionality: investigating the triangle of racial, gender and disability discrimination, Ashgate

-Hemingway, L. (2011) Disabled People and Housing: Choices, Opportunities and Barriers, Bristol, Policy Press
+Hemingway, L. (2011) Disabled People and Housing: Choices, Opportunities and Barriers, Policy Press